-The General Data Protection Regulation or GDPR comes into force on 25 May 2018.
-That’s not new news.
-But it is a fact.
+The General Data Protection Regulation or GDPR came into force on the 25 May 2018.

 It replaces the Data Protection Act of 1998, and in many ways strengthens the rights of individuals in respect of their personal data, and how it is stored and used.

 It will affect all sectors of the population, including business and charities.

 The new regime is an evolution in data protection, not a revolution.
 However, the GDPR like any form of regulation may have an impact on an organisations resources in preparing for any changes.

 It demands more of organisations in terms of accountability for their use of personal data and enhances the existing rights of individuals.

 The GDPR is building on foundations already in place for the last 20 years.